Sicheng-Pan/GSoC-2023/index.md

 > Relevant PR: [#311](https://github.com/pola-rs/r-polars/pull/311)

 It is common for *polars* users to query large datasets, and it is likely that such tasks will take a while.
-This could be a problem for users who run the code in an interactive fashion with interpreted languages like *R* and *Python*, as their console will stuck and the users have to wait until their large queries finish off.
-If we could offload the user tasks in the background and give back the control of the session, the users could continue to work on other independent routines, and only poll the results when necessary.
+This could be a problem for users who run the code in an interactive fashion with interpreted languages like *R* and *Python*, as their console will block and the users have to wait until their large queries finish off.
+If we could offload the user queries in the background and give back the session to the users, they could continue to work on other independent routines, and only poll the results when necessary.

 ### Background threads for query offloading

-The most intuitive solution from my perspective is to spawn a background thread to handle the user tasks in background, and return the corresponding thread handle to the user.
+The most intuitive solution from my perspective is to spawn a background thread to handle the user tasks in background, and return the corresponding thread handle to the user, similar to a future.
 This part is fairly straight forward to implement:

 ```rust
 pub struct RThreadHandle<T> {